In this guide you will learn about:

 Note that it can take up to 48 hours for your account to become active.
 Tutanota states that this is to set up your account securely.
 It’s a bit of a bummer, but accounts are ready for use within 24 hours in many cases.

 Tutanota email accounts also come with an integrated calendar.

 If you don’t want an email provider that scans your emails, Tutanota is a great choice.

 Posteo is another very good Gmail alternative.
-It isn’t free, but it’s cheap.
+It wasn’t free, but it was cheap.
 And it won’t scan your emails either.

 The service is, like Tutanota, based in Germany.
 It costs one euro per month (roughly 1.20 USD), and I think it’s more than worth it.

 Posteo’s commitment to user privacy and sustainable energy is rather impressive.
 It runs solely on green energy, and its entire infrastructure is open source.